 I Secured my First Press Trips within my Third month of Blogging!

 Yes – I don’t do it often, but it is time for me to brag!

 That’s simply not true!
-I managed to secure two ‘blogger programmes’ in my third month of travel blogging – one in Ouarzazate (Dar Rita) and one in Barcelona (Sweet Home Abroad), both including three days of accommodation in exchange for a blog and social media coverage.
+I managed to secure two ‘blogger programs’ in my third month of travel blogging – one in Ouarzazate (Dar Rita) and one in Barcelona (Sweet Home Abroad), both including three days of accommodation in exchange for a blog and social media coverage.
 My Morocco trip ended up also including sponsored coverage of Dar Zaman in Marrakech.

 Although I am not securing all expenses paid trips or paid roles, I feel that I am well on the way.
 Securing your first press trip is a great milestone for wannabe travel writers.

 Free Accommodation Travel Bloggers – How to get Press Trips

 Although travel blogging is becoming a more widely recognized way to fund your travel, it is still a relatively new way to promote travel in the world of business and marketing.

 Only in the last 5 years have we seen the emergence of Travel Blogger courses such as Travel Blog Success and the professional regulating body The Professional Travel Bloggers Association.